The Topeka School: Reception

-According to literary review aggregator Book Marks, the novel received mostly positive reviews.
 Writing for The Paris Review, Nikki Shaner-Bradford praised Lerner's prose.
-Christine Smallwood, writing for Harper's, referred to Lerner as a "supremely gifted prose stylist, at once theoretical and conversational".
-Garth Risk Hallberg in The New York Times Book Review acclaimed the novel as “a high-water mark in recent American fiction.”
+Christine Smallwood, writing for Harper's Magazine, referred to Lerner as a "supremely gifted prose stylist, at once theoretical and conversational."
+Garth Risk Hallberg in The New York Times Book Review acclaimed the novel as "a high-water mark in recent American fiction."

-The book was named one of the top ten books of 2019 by both the New York Times Book Review and the Washington Post.
+The book was named one of the top ten books of 2019 by both The New York Times Book Review and The Washington Post.

 Themes

 Lerner describes The Topeka School as about, among other things, "a violent identity crisis among white men" in the 1990s that prefigured the election of Donald Trump in 2016.
 One of the primary conflicts of the novel is between the prevailing political centrism and "end of history" rhetoric of the time, accepted largely unthinkingly by Adam and his cosmopolitan parents, and an undercurrent of right-wing anger voiced in its most extreme form by the protests of the Topeka-based Westboro Baptist Church.
-Critics have also noted the themes of toxic masculinity (especially in the Darren subplot) and the breakdown of language as a medium of communication, epitomized by the debating technique of "the spread," wherein a debater tries to overwhelm their opponent with as many arguments as possible regardless of their merit.
+Critics have also noted the themes of toxic masculinity (especially in the Darren subplot) and the breakdown of language as a medium of communication, epitomized by the debating technique of "the spread", wherein a debater tries to overwhelm their opponent with as many arguments as possible regardless of their merit.